 We believe that music, singing and rhymes play a very important role in nursery life.
 We have daily music sessions and are lucky enough to have musicians who visit us every week.
 Children often learn new songs as well as singing their old favourites.
 They are encouraged to do the actions and to play instruments as they sing, following the beat and listening to the words.
 They usually want to perform their actions/singing/playing in front of their friends and teachers.

 During the year, we try to provide as many 'real experiences' as we can.
 We always incubate some eggs and take great delight in taking care of the chicks once they have hatched.
 We invite a police officer and/or a fireman in to see us and tell us all about what they do.
 We watch as our caterpillars turn into butterflies and then let them fly away.
 All this inspires a great deal of learning and generates lots of enthusiasm!

-We welcome a tennis coach into nursery every week and all the children have great fun developing both their ball and racket skills.
-They do lots of exercises and activities in the garden and clearly enjoy being active and learning something new.
+We welcome a yoga teacher into nursery every week and all the children have the opportunity to take part in a 15 minute yoga session.
+The children have great fun developing their balancing, stretching and relaxing skills and clearly enjoy the challenge of learning something new.

 We welcome a French teacher into nursery every week and all the older children are given the opportunity to join the lessons.
 They have great fun learning new words and phrases as well as singing some French songs.
 It is not long before many of our children want to answer the register in French!